The single largest contemporary depictions of Christ’s Resurrection anywhere in the world.

 Taking my cue from Hebrews 12:1, I thought a great scene would be Christ emerging from the tomb, with many heroes of the faith waiting for Him.
-The result was a 40 foot by 12 foot oil-on-canvas Fine Art mural of Christ emerging from the tomb.
+The result was capturing just that moment of Christ emerging from the tomb.